jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

     AssertionError: 'value' is not None : value

-  I change the assertion to assertEqual_
+  I change the assertIsNone_ to assertEqual_

   .. code-block:: python